Housing

 THE SHIBA REPORT

-The SHIBA Report is very comprehensive.
+cover of Shiba document The SHIBA Report is very comprehensive.
 It provides a detail view into the real numbers and facts that impact and impede Black families from realizing the dream of homeownership.
 NAREB is committed to changing the statistics through our members and industry relationships.
 Our goal is to continue to show Black families the issues which affect them, and bring solutions to overcome these barriers.

 The first SHIBA report was published in 2013.
 Since that time, NAREB has moved beyond the data to provide solutions.
 Find out more at one of our many chapters across the country, or simply contact us at our corporate office.